How travel and hospitality brands are using data to improve the customer experience

 From airline bookings, to hotel check-out, to the various customer service interactions that take place along the way, few industries have as many customer touchpoints — and expansive customer data — as the travel and hospitality business.

 Prior to the big data era, the travel industry relied on loyalty programs for insight into customers’ historical behaviors, patterns, purchases and preferences.
-However, only 40–55 percent of travelers are in an airline’s loyalty database.
-“The travel industry has so much information about customers, yet they’re probably the biggest data under-utilizer,” observes Shep Hyken, author and customer service consultant for brands like Marriott and American Airlines.
+However, only 40% of travelers are enrolled in their preferred airline’s or hotel’s loyalty program, according to a Padilla Spotlight Survey conducted by SMS Research Advisors.
+“The travel industry has so much information about customers, yet they’re probably the biggest data under-utilizer,” observes Shep Hyken, best-selling author and customer service consultant for brands like Marriott and American Airlines.

 Painting a picture of each customer with big data